"Strength does not come from physical capacity. It comes from an indomitable will."

 Strength

-Strength is the Warrior's grounded power—the capacity to stay real, present, and responsive when facing difficulty, even as challenges persist.
+Strength is the Warrior's grounded power—the capacity to stay real, present, and responsive when facing difficulty.
 It is the unwavering ability to meet each moment directly.

-At its core, true strength comes from sensing that there is something indestructible in us, something more enduring than fear or doubt.
-It endures beyond shifting moods or passing storms.
+At its core, true strength comes from sensing something indestructible within ourselves.
+Something more enduring than fear or doubt.
+Something that endures beyond shifting moods or passing storms.

 Strength and the Warrior

-The Mature Warrior's strength is always in service of what is real and what is needed, not in service of ego or image.
+The Mature Warrior's strength serves what is real and what is needed, never ego or image.
 He stands for truth regardless of praise or criticism.

-His strength is rooted, quiet, kind, and accurate, consistent through both comfort and struggle.
+His strength is rooted, quiet, kind, and accurate.
 Steadfast, he remains anchored even as conditions change.

 The Shadows of Strength